Empowering Students for Life

 The preschool classroom will operate under many broad themes week to week that foster the 3 major categories of development.

-Social/emotional- Means the strengthening of experience and emotion management.
+Social/emotional- This means the strengthening of experience and emotion management.

 Within this classroom, each child will have ample opportunities to play with and alongside peers, have access to dramatic play areas, and be encouraged to learn about and work through their emotions.
-This experience rich environment will allow sense of self, individuality, and confidence to soar.
+This experience-rich environment will allow a sense of self, individuality, and confidence to soar.

-Cognitive/creative/academic development- Means the understanding of age-appropriate concepts and the ability to think and reason.
+Cognitive/creative/academic development- This means the understanding of age-appropriate concepts and the ability to think and reason.

 Every activity planned for our students is done so with their development and safety in mind.
 In addition to dividing activities into these 3 categories for optimal development, it’s also important to track your toddler’s progress throughout their preschool experience.

-The IAWV Elementary Lower Elementary classroom provides a strong academic continuum for the intellectually curious student.
-Lower Elementary consists of children in 1st- 3rd grade and fosters independence of thought and a love learning through:
+The IAWV Elementary Elementary classroom provides a strong academic continuum for the intellectually curious student.
+Elementary consists of children in 1st- 6th grade and fosters independence of thought and a love of learning through:

 Freedom to roam within the classroom and through the curriculum, while still maintaining state standards and requirements.